Searching for Parameter Store parameters in Systems Manager - AWS Systems Manager

-Searching for Systems Manager parameters
+Searching for Parameter Store parameters in Systems Manager

 When you have a lot of parameters in your account, it can be difficult to find information about a single or several parameters at a time.
 In this case, you can use filter tools to search for the ones you need information about, according to search criteria you specify.
 You can use the AWS Systems Manager console, the AWS Command Line Interface (AWS CLI), the AWS Tools for PowerShell, or the DescribeParameters API to search for parameters.

-Search for a parameter (console)
+Searching for a parameter using the console

 1. Open the AWS Systems Manager console at https://console.aws.amazon.com/systems-manager/.